akshaya2208/student-grade-calculator/README.md

 # student_grade_calculator.py

-print("=== Student Grade Calculator ===")
+print("=== Student Grade Calculator ===") it is easy to access and to do the work

 # Input marks for three subjects
 marks1 = float(input("Enter marks for Subject 1: "))